junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean swallows again, waiting.
 Sam nods supportively.

 John scrutinizes the three of them closely, from Cas to Dean, then to Sam, and at last back to Dean.
 The look in his eyes changing the longer he searches their faces.
+All of them wait for him, Mary too.

-He says slowly, eventually, "I see now why you brought the angel with you when you came to meet your mother and I, to our *family* reunion."
+Eventually, John says slowly, "I see now why you brought the angel with you when you came to meet your mother and I, to our *family* reunion."

 Dean smiles narrowly.
 "That's right."